slow-session/wellington.session.nz/toolBox/toolbox.md

 [Play Local Audio](/playLocalAudio/)
 -------
-If you audio files on your own computer you can use the [Play Local Audio](/playLocalAudio/) page to slow down a number of audio and video formats and play parts of them in a loop.
+If you have audio files on your own computer you can use the [Play Local Audio](/playLocalAudio/) page to slow down a number of audio and video formats and play parts of them in a loop.